WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 We want to discuss how to tackle this properly and how to enable them to represent themselves online with a proper ID and DID.

 ## No devices
 As mentioned above, there are still a lot of people who are offline, and they are slowly getting online.
-But to save them some time, when getting online, from having to understand what this identity thing is and get a feel of how to properly represent yourself online.
+But to save them some time from having to understand what this identity thing is, when getting online,  and get a feel of how to properly represent yourself online.
 We want to understand what can be done for the no devicers/offliners.

 Last year, ID pass presented a really cool solution and I want to continue that talk.
 ID pass solution can work well and is perfect for closed ecosystems like a refugee camp, but will have a problem of working well in an open ecosystem like the city of Kampala.